-The Authority's hazard management program includes the identification of hazards, assessment of associated risk, and application of control measures (mitigation) to reduce risk to an acceptable level.
-Prior to project construction the Authority or its contractor will prepare a hazard assessment that includes a preliminary hazard analysis (PHA) and threat and vulnerability assessment (TVA).
-The Authority's programmatic PHAs are developed in conformance with the FRA's Collison Hazard Analysis Guide: Commuter and Intercity Passenger Rail Service (FRA 2007), and the U.S. Department of Defense's System Safety Program Plan (MIL-STD-882E) to identify and determine the facility hazards and vulnerabilities so that they can be addressed by-and either eliminated or minimized-the design.
+The Authority's hazard management program includes the identification of hazards, assessment of associated risk, and application of control measures (mitigation) to reduce the risk to an acceptable level.
+Hazard assessment includes a preliminary hazard analysis (PHA) and threat and vulnerability assessment (TVA).

+The Authority's programmatic PHAs are developed in conformance with the FRA's Collison Hazard Analysis Guide: Commuter and Intercity Passenger Rail Service (FRA 2007) and the U.S. Department of Defense's System Safety Program Plan (MIL-STD-882) to identify and determine the facility hazards and vulnerabilities so that they can be addressed by-and either eliminated or minimized-the design.

 - TVAs establish provisions for the deterrence and detection of, as well as the response to, criminal and terrorist acts for rail facilities and system operations.
 Provisions include right-ofway fencing, intrusion detection, security lighting, security procedures and training, and closed-circuit televisions.
-Intrusion-detection technology could also alert to the presence of inert objects, such as toppled tall structures or derailed freight trains, and stop HSR operations to avoid collisions. - During design and construction, the contractor will conduct site-specific PHA and TVA assessments to apply the programmatic work to specific project designs.
+Intrusion-detection technology could also alert to the presence of inert objects, such as toppled tall structures or derailed freight trains, and stop HSR operations to avoid collisions. - During design and construction, the contractor would conduct site-specific PHA and TVA assessments to apply the programmatic work to specific project designs.

-The Authority's safety and security committees will be responsible for implementing the recommendations contained in the hazard analysis during HSR operation.
+The Authority's safety and security committees would be responsible for implementing the recommendations contained in the hazard analysis during HSR operation.